2024 NYFA Rules

 - Culling: Culling must be done immediately.
 Student angler or Boat Captain may put 6th bass in the live well before getting the cull fish out of the live well as long as the cull fish comes out immediately after doing so.
 You may not cull a dead fish and all fishing must stop until culling is complete.

 - Late Penalty: If late to check in, a team’s weight will be disqualified for that day and they will not be allowed to weigh in their fish.

-- TOY Award “Team of Year”: The most points accumulated over a team’s best three regular season tournaments in each division determine the “TOY Award”.
-Divisional Championship is not a point tournament.
-Toy Award Recipients from each division will compete for the Overall Toy Award at the Mid-West Shootout Championship.
+- TOY Award “Team of Year” JR and HS: The most points accumulated over a team’s regular season tournaments in each division and the Divisional Championship will determine the “TOY Award”.

-For Questions Call: 417-689-4066 or 417-522-1095
+For Questions Call: 417-689-4066 or 417-689-1108

 THANK YOU For Helping a Child Continue Their Education Through the Sport of Bass Fishing